linsemanlab/Pak-et-al-2023/README.md

 - The script "Met_PCA_Pak_2023.R" contains code used to run PCA analyses for the metabolomics data.

 - The script "Pro_PCA_Pak_2023.R" contains code used to run PCA analyses for the proteomics data.

+- The script "Met_MSEA_Pak_2024.R" contains code used to run metabolite set enrichment analysis.